ChuckJonas/extract-interface-ts/README.md

 # extract-interface-ts
-A Typescript port of a demo from the Definitive Antlr 4 Reference (chapter 4.3)
+A Typescript port of a demo from the [Definitive Antlr 4 Reference](https://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference) (chapter 4.3) using [antlr4ts](https://github.com/tunnelvisionlabs/antlr4ts).